Frankford Powder-Mill

-The Frankford Powder-Mill is a historic gunpowder factory in the Frankford neighborhood of Philadelphia, Pennsylvania.
+The Frankford Powder-Mill was a gunpowder factory in the Frankford neighborhood of Philadelphia, Pennsylvania.

 At the time it was built in 1774 by Oswald Eve, it was the only such mill in the American colonies.
 Other powder mills operated in the 17th and 18th centuries but stopped production after the French and Indian war.
 Eve built his mill next to Frankford Creek, from which it drew its power.

-The building still stands but has long since been devoted to other uses.

 Revolution

 When in the following year King George III banned shipments of gunpowder to the colonies, Eve was left with a monopoly on the commodity.
 The mill was the first American powder mill to supply the American Revolutionary War.
 In November 1775 Paul Revere visited the mill to observe Eve's production methods.

 Before and during the early American Revolution, the mill was operated by Eve, then by his son Oswald Eve, Jr. On January 11, 1776, the Continental Congress contracted the elder Eve to manufacture gunpowder for the Colonies at $8.00 per hundredweight.

 In the meantime, to secure gunpowder for its war efforts, Congress approved on February 16, 1776, a committee led by Clement Biddle and Captain Joseph Cowperthwaite to build the Continental Powder Mill.
 The Continental Mill was built on French Creek, four miles from Phoenixville, and eight miles from Valley Forge.
 With the uncertainty of Eve's alliances, eight additional mills, operated by private businessmen, were contracted by the Committee of Safety or the Continental Congress, to supplement the Continental Powder Mill and Frankford Mills.
 These mills had trouble securing raw materials, and the Continental Mill was destroyed by accidental explosion on March 10, 1777.

 The Frankford Mill continued production.
 By April 1777, Eve had delivered 25,000 pounds of powder to the state.